tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

  * 'TLS Cert Compression' used ZStandard with the parameters configured for maximum compression as defined in {{TLSCertCompress}}.
  * 'Intermediate Suppression and TLS Cert Compression' was modelled as the elimination of all certificates in the intermediate and root certificates with the Basic Constraints CA value set to true.
 If a cert chain included an unrecognized certificate with CA status, then no CA certificates were removed from that chain.
 The cert chain was then passed to 'TLS Cert Compression' as a second pass.
  * 'This Draft with opaque trained dictionary' refers to pass 1 and pass 2 as defined by this draft, but instead using a 3000 byte dictionary for pass 2 which was produced by the Zstandard dictionary training algorithm.
 This illustrates a ceiling on what ought to be possible by improving the construction of the pass 2 dictionary in this document.
 However, using this trained dictionary directly will not treat all CA's equitably, as the dictionary will be biased towards compressing the most popular CAs more effectively.
- * 'Hypothetical Optimal Compression' is the resulting size of the cert chain after reducing it to only the public key in the end-entity certificate, the CA signature over the EE cert, the embedded SCT signatures and a compresed list of domains in the SAN extension.
+ * 'Hypothetical Optimal Compression' is the resulting size of the cert chain after reducing it to only the public key in the end-entity certificate, the CA signature over the EE cert, the embedded SCT signatures and a compressed list of domains in the SAN extension.
 This represents the best possible compression as it entirely removes any identifiers, field tags and lengths and non-critical extensions such as OCSP, CRL and policy extensions.

-# Deployment Considerations
+# Deployment Considerations {#deployment}

+## Dictionary Versioning

+The scheme defined in this draft is deployed with the static dictionaries constructed from the parameters listed in {{scheme}} fixed to a particular TLS Certificate Compression code point.

+As new CA certificates are added to the CCADB and deployed on the web, new versions of this draft would need to be issued with their own code point and dictionary parameters.However, the process of adding new root certificates to a root store is already a two to three year process and this scheme includes untrusted root certificates still undergoing the application process in its dictionary.
+As a result, it would be reasonable to expect a new version of this scheme with updated dictionaries to be issued at most once a year and more likely once every two or three years.

+A more detailed analysis and discussion of CA certificate lifetimes and root store operations is included in {{churn}}, as well as an alternative design which would allow for dictionary negotiation rather than fixing one dictionary per code point.

+**DISCUSS:** Are there concerns over this approach?
+Would using one code point per year be acceptable?
+Currently 3 of the 16384 'Specification Required' IANA managed code points are in use.

+## Version Migration

+As new versions of this scheme are specified, clients and servers would benefit from migrating to the latest version.
+Whilst servers using CA certificates outside the scheme's listing can still offer this compression scheme and partially benefit from it, migrating to the latest version ensures that new CAs can compete on a level playing field with existing CAs.
+It is possible for a client or server to offer multiple versions of this scheme without having to pay twice the storage cost, since the majority of the stored data is in the pass 1 certificate listing and the majority of certificates will be in both versions and so need only be stored once.

+Clients and servers SHOULD offer the latest version of this scheme and MAY offer one or more historical versions.
+Although clients and servers which fall out of date will no longer benefit from the scheme, they will not suffer any other penalties or incompatibilities.
+Future schemes will likely establish recommended lifetimes for sunsetting a previous version and adopting a new one.

+As the majority of clients deploying this scheme are likely to be web browsers which typically use monthly release cycles (even long term support versions like Firefox ESR), this is unlikely to be a restriction in practice.
+The picture is more complex for servers as operators are often to reluctant to update TLS libraries, but as a new version only requires changes to static data and not to code and should happen less than yearly, this is unlikely to be burdensome in practice.

+## Disk Space Requirements

+Clients and servers implementing this scheme need to store a listing of root and intermediate certificates for pass 1, which currently occupies around ~2.6 MB and a smaller dictionary on the order of ~100 KB for pass 2.
+Clients and servers offering multiple versions of this scheme do not need to duplicate the pass 1 listing, as multiple versions can refer to same string.

+As popular web browsers already ship a complete list of trusted intermediate and root certificates, their additional storage requirements are minimal.
+Servers offering this scheme are intended to be 'full-fat' web servers and so typically have plentiful storage already.
+This draft is not intended for use in storage-constrained IoT devices, but alternative versions with stripped down listings may be suitable.

+## Implementation Complexity

 Although much of this draft is dedicated to the construction of the certificate list and dictionary used in the scheme, implementations are indifferent to these details.
 Pass 1 can be implemented as a simple string substitution and pass 2 with a single call to permissively licensed and widely distributed Zstandard implementations such as {{ZstdImpl}}.
 Future versions of this draft which vary the dictionary construction then only require changes to the static data shipped with these implementations and the use of a new code point.

-There are two important considerations for clients and servers implementing this draft.
-Firstly, they must be willing to store the roughly 3MB of static data required.
-Secondly, in order to gain the most benefit from this scheme they must be willing to update this static data when a new code point is minted which is expected to be not more than yearly and likely less often in practice.
-Although clients and servers which fall out of date will no longer benefit from the scheme, they will not suffer any other penalties or incompatibilities.

-The majority of clients deploying this scheme are expected to be web browsers for whom these considerations are already satisfied.
-Popular web browsers already ship a full copy of their trusted root and intermediate certificates, so the storage overhead posed by this scheme is negligible.
-Similarly, modern browsers are typically updated on monthly cycles, and even long term support releases like Firefox ESR are released on a yearly cadence with monthly point updates.

-These requirements are practical for the majority of web servers, which can be expected to be receiving updates at least yearly and typically have access to plentiful storage.
-However, this scheme is unlikely to be practical for IOT devices which may have limited disk space and are unlikely to receive updates once delivered to a consumer.
-There are several different options for where to implement the scheme, e.g. within the TLS library, as an independent package which can use existing TLS library hooks for custom certificate compression algorithms or as part of a higher level application.
+There are several options for handling the distribution of the associated static data.
+One option is to distribute it directly with the TLS library and update it as part of that library's regular release cycles.
+Whilst this is easy for statically linked libraries written in languages which offer first-class package management and compile time feature selection (e.g. Go, Rust), it is trickier for dynamically linked libraries who are likely unwilling to incur the increased distribution size.
+In these ecosystems it may make sense to distribute the dictionaries are part of an independent package managed by the OS which can be discovered by the library at run-time.
+Another alternative would be to have existing automated certificate tooling provision the library with both the full certificate chain and multiple precompressed chains during the certificate issuance / renewal process.

 # Security Considerations